AI for Personal Trainers

 5. Progress Tracking Summaries

-OpenClaw compiles client data — workout logs, body measurements, check-in responses — into clean progress reports.
+Claude Code compiles client data — workout logs, body measurements, check-in responses — into clean progress reports.
 Send monthly summaries to clients automatically, or review them before sessions to prep your coaching.

 Time saved: 1-2 hours/week

-Real OpenClaw Prompts for Personal Trainers
+Real Claude Code Prompts for Personal Trainers

 Prompt 1: Workout Program Builder